 Page B-28.
 As a correction, revise the conclusion as follows: "Although there are several communities in and around Stockton that meet the State definition of a disadvantaged unincorporated community, the City serves most of these communities with City services.
 The analysis showed that there are no deficiencies within most of the communities and that infrastructure services are sufficient.
-However, some communities rely on septic systems and lack wastewater collection infrastructure, and one community currently lacks water supply infrastructure, and one ten communities lack adequate storm drainage facilities; therefore, the City should work with the County and other utility providers to seek funding to complete sewer, and water, and storm drainage systems in these areas.
+However, some communities rely on septic systems and lack wastewater collection infrastructure, and one community currently lacks water supply infrastructure, and one communities to seek funding to complete sewer, and water, and storm drainage systems in these areas.
 As described above, there are funding opportunities available to address these deficiencies."